Packing List

 Popular wisdom states that iodine should not be ingested on a long-term basis (more than six months), but I have never seen any reputable data that confirms this.
 On the contrary, a study of the previously healthy inmates of three Florida prisons who consumed water disinfected with 0.5 to 1.0 PPM iodine for 15 years showed no effects on health or thyroid function.
 Of 101 infants born to prisoners drinking the water for 122–270 days, none showed detectable thyroid enlargement.
 Nonetheless, those with thyroid problems might consider alternative solutions.

-The other technology, embodied in Hydro-Photon's SteriPEN®, makes use of ultaviolet light to kill bacteria, viruses, and parasitic protozoa.
-This is a fast (under two minutes) and extremely convenient method, but because it requires light transmission, will not work on heavily clouded water; in such cases the water must first be allowed to settle, or filtered (this need not be onerous, and can usually be accomplished with a coffee filter, or even a bandanna; the company also sells a four-micron screen pre-filter that fits most wide mouth water bottles).
-A smaller/lighter/costlier model is available, but I prefer the "Classic" (shown at left), which uses AA batteries (the "Adventurer" and identical-except-for-colour "Traveler" models use CR123s).
+CrazyCap UV bottle capOne popular solution for the traveller is the use of UV (ultraviolet) light to kill bacteria, viruses, and parasitic protozoa (i.e., all types of "bugs"), but not heavy metals or other physical contaminants.
+This is a fast (under two minutes) and extremely convenient method, but because it requires light transmission, does not work on heavily clouded water; in such cases the water must first be allowed to settle, or filtered (this need not be onerous, and can generally be accomplished with a coffee filter, or even a bandanna (that extends the necessary time and fuss, however).
+UV purifiers require electrical power; contemporary models utilize rechargeable lithium batteries with USB charging connections; their lamps should last hundreds of thousands of purification cycles.

 analgesic of choice

-Aspirin, acetaminophen [paracetamol], ibuprofen, naproxen sodium, ketoprofen, or whatever, are best (though not most efficiently) carried in their original packaging, especially if you look somewhat "counterculture", and/or expect to meet suspicious border inspectors.
+Aspirin, acetaminophen [paracetamol], ibuprofen, naproxen sodium, ketoprofen, or whatever, are best (though not most efficiently) carried in their original packaging, especially if you happen to look somewhat "counterculture", and/or expect to meet suspicious border inspectors.
 Ibuprofen is a good choice if it works for you pain-wise (it doesn't for me), as it also reduces swelling in muscles and tendons, a common byproduct of too much unfamiliar walking.
+Acetaminophen [paracetamol] is the safest for long-term use.

 diarrhea treatment of choice